syncthing/docs/specs/bep-v1.rst

 The **block_size** field is the size, in bytes, of each individual block in the block list (except, possibly, the last block).
 If this field is missing or zero, the block size is assumed to be 128 KiB (131072 bytes).
 Valid values of this field are the powers of two from 128 KiB through 16 MiB.
+See also :ref:`blocksize`.

 The **blocks** list contains the size and hash for each block in the file.
 Each block represents a **block_size**-sized slice of the file, except for